liquibase/liquibase-neo4j/docs/reference-intro.md

 The interest of complex changes is two-fold:

- 1. it encapsulates several basic operations, which would otherwise be tedious and error-prone to write
+ 1. they encapsulate several basic operations, which would otherwise be tedious and error-prone to write
  2. most of these complex changes are portable across different database management systems

 !!! note